By Aram Goudsouzian and Chapter16.org

 Mayeux: Clearly, Gideon has not proven transformative in the ways that advocates hoped.
 Criminal punishment remains extremely unequal — in some ways more unequal than at the time of Gideon.
 The whole apparatus of policing, courts, and prisons is now much larger, and too many defendants still don’t get meaningful advocacy.
 However, Gideon did spur significant institutional change in a lot of the country.
 The decision inspired efforts to establish and expand public defenders.
 That’s how we ended up with what we have today, which is a national infrastructure of public defenders around the country — albeit a very fragmented, localized, patchwork infrastructure.

 Chapter 16: How can Free Justice help us understand contemporary debates over the role of the law in the struggle for racial justice?

 Mayeux: Historically, many lawyers distinguished between civil rights cases and ordinary, run-of-the-mill criminal cases, so they didn’t necessarily view public defenders — while important — as central to the struggle for racial justice.
 That has changed.
 Many public defenders today would argue that even the most seemingly routine, day-to-day business of the criminal courts implicates deep questions of racial justice.
 I don’t think history can tell us what to do about these issues going forward, but it can help provide context for why we ended up with the institutions we have today.
 There is no preordained reason our institutions must look like they do.
 People in the past made decisions within particular contexts, and there’s no reason we can’t revisit those decisions.

 For more local book coverage, please visit Chapter16.org, an online publication of Humanities Tennessee.

 About the author:

-Aram Goudsouzian is a professor in the history department at the University of Memphis.
+Aram Goudsouzian is the Bizot Family Professor of History at the University of Memphis.
 His most recent book is The Men and the Moment: The Election of 1968 and the Rise of Partisan Politics in America.